Is Executive Dysfunction Behind Your Stress – Part 2

-1) An autistic person may have difficulties with social communication and social interaction skills.
-This means that a person with autism might have difficulties reciprocating in conversations and social interactions, engaging in nonverbal behaviours (e.g., eye contact, gestures), and developing, maintaining and understanding relationships.
+1) Autism involves difficulties with social communication and social interaction skills.
+This means that a person with autism may have difficulties reciprocating in conversations and social interactions, engaging in nonverbal behaviours (e.g., eye contact, gestures), and developing, maintaining and understanding relationships.

 2) People with autism may also demonstrate restrictive, repetitive patterns of behaviours, interests, or activities.
 This might include insistence on sameness (e.g., rigid, black-and-white thinking, difficulties with change) or engaging in behaviours that may be perceived as unusual.
 Sometimes, a person with autism might also show intense focus for objects or interests and possess sensory sensitivities (e.g., hyper- or hypo-sensitive to sights, smells, touch, tastes, and sounds).

-Autism can be described negatively in the literature, however, people with autism possess many strengths and assets that enable them to thrive and make outstanding contributions to society, including:
+People with autism also possess many strengths and assets that enable them to thrive and make outstanding contributions to society, including:

 - Learning to read at a very early age (known as hyperlexia)